Mad-ness/howto-pages/openshift/OCP3_LDAP.md

 ### Prerequisites

 - for OpenShift v3.11 we need an access to the image `docker.io/ebits/openshift-client:v3.11.0`
-- create a project for this operation `oc new-project sync-ldap-users`
+- create a project for this task `oc new-project sync-ldap-users`

 ### Creating Needed objects